 Ypsilanti Community Schools Boost Middle School Literacy Achievement by 25%

-In 2013, the newly-formed K12 district, Ypsilanti Community Schools (YCS), was concerned about persistently low achievement and increasing racial and socioeconomic segregation.
+When the newly formed Ypsilanti Community Schools (YCS), a K12 district, was concerned about persistently low achievement and an increasingly segregated racial and socioeconomic community, they turned to CCES.

 Download this case study to learn how this bold approach affected students’ academic outcomes, social development, and leadership skills.